aranab/aranab/README.md

 ## My Resume:

- I would very much appreciate it if you take a look by downloading the pdf copy of my latest resume from below. 👇
+ You would find more information about me in my latest resume by downloading the pdf copy below. 👇

 - [Google Drive]
 - [GitHub view]